 The good news, however, is that AA does offer its Instant Status Pass program.

-By logging into your AA account and checking your promotions section, you can see if you have been targeted.
+By logging into your AA account and checking your promotions section, you can check whether you're targeted.
 You can also call the AA call center (888-697-5636 or 800-882-8880) to find out if you have been targeted and register for the promotion.
 When calling, note that some travelers report needing to pay to enroll in an AAdvantage Instant Status Pass.

 With a little bit of planning, Instant Status Pass can be an easier way to earn AA status than the traditional method.